 This may be one of my fastest turnarounds.
 Do you remember the medicine cabinet I showed you last week’s recent finds Yard Sale Leftovers?
-It took me awhile to figure out that it wanted to be a portable craft station.
+It took me awhile to figure out that it wanted to be a portable craft organizer.

 I spent some time trying to figure out what I wanted to do with it, and what it should be.
-I turned it upside down to see if it had a purpose.

 I decided to flip it around and leave the bottom as the bottom.
 However, it wouldn’t sit by itself, it sort of wanted to lean backwards.
 I used a scrap board to fill in the negative space so the cabinet will now “stand on it’s own two feet”.
 I used my Kreg Jig® K4 to make pocket holes to keep the board in place.

 You can see this will make a perfect craft organizer.
 I hunted down a piece of pegboard in the basement, and luckily it was large enough—practically perfect.
 I just had to trim it a little on one side on the table saw.